-The Conservation Alliance Hosts Successful Backyard Collective Event in Santa Rosa, California
+The Conservation Alliance Hosts Successful Backyard Collective Event in Ventura, California

-Conservation Alliance grantees joined in a Grantee Fair to share current information and call-to-action about their programs.
-Grantees included California Wilderness Coalition and The Trust for Public Land.
-Local non-profits V-O-CAL and Bay Area Ridge Trail joined too.
+Conservation Alliance grantees joined in a grantee fair to share current information and calls-to-action about their programs.
+Grantees included Environmental Defense Center, Los Padres ForestWatch, and Ventura Land Trust.

 About The Conservation Alliance

 The Conservation Alliance is an organization of like-minded businesses whose collective contributions support grassroots environmental organizations and their efforts to protect wild places where outdoor enthusiasts recreate.
 Alliance funds have played a key role in protecting rivers, trails, wildlands and climbing areas.
 Membership in the Alliance is open to all companies who care about protecting our most threatened wild places for habitat and outdoor recreation.
-Since its inception in 1989, The Conservation Alliance has contributed more than $20 million, awarded 626 grants, helped to protect 51 million acres of wildlands; protect 3,102 miles of rivers; stop or remove 30 dams; designate five marine reserves; and purchase 13 climbing areas.
-For complete information on The Conservation Alliance, see: www.conservationalliance.com.
+Since its inception in 1989, The Conservation Alliance has contributed more than $22 million, helped to protect more than 51 million acres of wildlands; protect 3,107 miles of rivers; stop or remove 34 dams; designate five marine reserves; and purchase 14 climbing areas.
+For complete information on The Conservation Alliance, see www.conservationalliance.com.